khobbs1948/Project-2-/README.md

 Extract desired columns: state, year, and number of total gun regulations

 Perform an outer join to merge the mass shooting data with the number of gun regulations present per state.
 This was completed in jupyter notebook, but could have also been done in SQL.
+As data engineers, we chose to leave all years of data in the table, even though corresponding firearm provision data was not available from the periods of 1982-1990 and 2018-2022.

 Load data
 -------------